CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise3.md

     ![](../images/ex3-6.png)

-1. Next, we can use AI Translation and Content Safety.
+1. Next, we use AI Content Safety.

-#### AI Content Safety
+### Task 1.2: AI Content Safety

 1. Back in the query sheet, **remove the previous code** by highlighting it and pressing delete/backspace.